rongxinxu/Airline-Reservation-System/README.md

 - Departure time
 - Arrival time

 ## Features to be supported:
 - Display list of all flights available
 - Allow user to pick a flight from list of all flights available and enter basic info (their name and age).
 - Seating chart must be displayed to the client when it is time to pick their seat.

+## Test Cases:
+* Display all available flights that has at least one seat left AND departing in 1 hour or later.